Yuvi-App/Yu-CrossHermit/README.md

 - Everything else is extra

 **Completed Work**
+- First version of Text Insertion Tools are done.
 - No CD Check
 - Window Mode and all 4:3 Resolutions (unlikely ill be able to patch in 16:9)
 - Working great on Win10 now